shayen71421/SharkDown/README.md

 - Undo/redo history

 ### GitHub Integration
-- **OAuth 2.0 sign-in** with server-side session store (in-memory for dev, swappable to Redis/Vercel KV)
+- **OAuth 2.0 sign-in** with server-side session store (in-memory for dev, auto-detects Vercel KV or Redis in prod)
 - **Dashboard**: browse your GitHub repositories with search and pagination
 - **README editor**: load any repo's README.md, edit visually, save changes back to GitHub
 - **Branch selector**: switch between branches to view and edit different versions